School of the Air and Remote Learning

 In 1948 the RFDS base in Alice Springs was used to broadcast the first school lessons to outback children.
 A few years later the School of the Air (SOA) was officially established.
 In 1956 the SOA programmed spread to New South Wales and later followed to other states and territories.
 Skippy the Bush Kangaroo (the Australian Bush television series) brought the School of the Air to International fame.

-In 2005, there were more than sixteen School of the Air and Remote Learning located around Australia, a network covering more than 1.5 million square kilometres.
-In fact, Tasmania and the Australian Capital Territory are the only states who do not have a SOA.
-As well as teaching children who live in geographically isolated areas, these schools also teach children who are travelling around Australia or who can’t, for medical or other reasons, attend a regular school.
+In 2005, there was more than sixteen School of the Air and Remote Learning located around Australia, a network covering more than 1.5 million square kilometers.
+In fact, Tasmania and the Australian Capital Territory are the only states who do not have an SOA.
+As well as teaching children who live in geographically isolated areas, these schools also teach children who are traveling around Australia or who can’t, for medical or other reasons, attend a regular school.